 Can you tell where the photo ends and the painting starts?

 Here are a couple examples examples from another artist, William Wegman, using a similar technique.
 Only this time, Wegman is using vintage postcards instead of architectural photographs.
 But you can still see how the use of perspective is very important in creating a continuous image.

-We tried out this technique in the Fall Painting Workshop.
+We tried out this technique in the Fall Painting Workshop at Berlin Drawing Room.
 Here are some of the results!